kwaldenphd/sql-queries-joins/README.md

 114- SQL query syntax requires single quotes around text values.
 Numeric fields do not need single quotes.

-<blockquote>Q24: How would you write an SQL query to return the data from the Team_Locations table for teams located in states that start with the letter M?
+<blockquote>Q24: Write an SQL query to return the data from the Team_Locations table for teams located in states that start with the letter M?
 What data does this query return?</blockquote>

 Learn more about operators at Beginner SQL's [Tutorial on SQL Comparison Keywords](https://beginner-sql-tutorial.com/sql-like-in-operators.htm).